ChetaN7895/Dynamic-Personal-Portfolio/README.md

   <h2 align="center">Chetan Solanki - Personal Portfolio Website</h2>

-  Richard Ryan is a fully responsive portfolio website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  Chetan Solanki is a fully responsive portfolio website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

   <a href=""><strong>➥ Live Demo</strong></a>